Bluebie/pigeonmark/README.md

 This repo contains codecs and specs for PigeonMark, a superset of JsonML encoding, capable of fully representing anything html5 or xml 1.0 encoding can represent, as structured compact data.

 Additionally, PigeonMark specifies pigeonmark:arbitrary, an opinionated minimalist standard for encoding JSON-like data structures in to XML.
-It's also a superset of XML, with support for undefined, and binary values.
+It's also a superset of JSON, with support for undefined, and binary values.

 Implementations are available here for NodeJS-like platforms.